 Note: Some Berlin state institutions (nachgestellte Einrichtungen des Landes Berlin) are excluded from funding.

 Organizers can use an online form on http://www.draussenstadt-call-for-action.berlin to submit an application for individual events or series of events in the period from 31 March 2023 to 23 April 2023, 11:59 pm.
 Please register beforehand.
 An independent jury will then decide on the selection of the applications.

 Funding is available for art and cultural events (individual events or series of events) such as concerts, performances, theater events, dance, readings that take place outdoors and do not charge admission.
 Formats such as exhibitions or audio walks are also eligible in principle if they include a joint event (e.g. a public tour).

 The standard funding amount is up to €25,000 for events.
 Up to €40,000 can be applied for a series of events or for additional requirements for barrier reduction (Barriere-Abbau).

 What is the total amount of money allocated by the Senate Department for Culture and Europe for the DRAUSSENSTADT - Call for Action?

-A total of one million euros will be allocated for the organisation of events.
+1.2 million euros will be allocated for the organisation of events.